This Mindful Life CIC

 |2019||Mindfulness-Based Supervisor Training||CMRP Bangor|

-I am registered with Be Mindful as a Mindfulness Teacher and I am a member of The Mindfulness Association.
-I follow the UK Network Mindfulness-Based Teachers Good Practice Guidelines mindfulnessteachersuk.org.uk/…/teacher-guidelines.pdf and I am listed on the UK Mindfulness Network’s list of Mindfulness teachers.
+I am registered with BAMBA as a Listed Mindfulness Teacher and I am a member of The Mindfulness Association.
+I follow the UK Network Mindfulness-Based Teachers Good Practice Guidelines bamba.org.uk/…rs/good-practice-guidelines

 My teaching is further supported by being part of various mindfulness-based practitioner networks, online groups and through monthly mindfulness supervision.
 I invest in CPD (Continuing Professional Development) whenever possible to support and enhance my mindfulness teaching, recent CPD has included training on teaching mindfulness to parents and a workshop on loving kindness facilitated by Sharon Saltzberg alongside a day of practice and inquiry facilitated by Jon Kabat-Zinn.
 My most recent 7 day teacher-led retreat was in August 2019 at Gaia House.
 Read more about the retreats I have attended here: Retreats Attended